apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 ## Conclusion

-I hope you find the SDK useful, and it's still early days.
+We hope you find the SDK useful, and it's still early days.
 If you make something using it, consider [sharing it with us](/community/contact-us/).
 And remember, [contributions](/contribute/) are always welcome.